dubo-dubon-duponey/docker-airplay/README.md

 In our experience, soxr yields bad results on RPI 3b.
 We advise against using it on low-end hardware.
+Henceforth, default in the image is "basic".
+If you want soxr, use `STUFFING=soxr`

 ### About mDNS